How Can I Help Myself In Eliminating Work Related Physiological Pain?

 - Variety – Vary your work tasks (keyboarding, filing, telephone, reading documents, etc).

-The use of reminders, whether it be alarms or sticky labels all assist in triggering you to do the above during your daily routine at work.
+The use of reminders, whether it be alarms or sticky labels, all assist in triggering you to do the above during your daily routine at work.
 Devices such as Fitbits can also be great tools for generating some awareness of how sedentary we can be at work.

 Ash Bennett is a senior physiotherapist and clinical educator, his experience is broad and he enjoys incorporating his skills as a qualified acupuncturist within his treatments.
 He is based at our Docklands location Mondays, Tuesdays, Thursdays and Fridays.
+Book your physiotherapist appointment today.